TD-Dan/Sunwai/Special sets/Special set - Mathematics.md

 This set adds support for the special concepts and words used in the field of mathematics.

-author-comment:: work under progress, not a complete list yet.
+author-comment:: work under progress, not a complete yet.

----
+## Overall design

 - Fractions and real numbers

- - Additional geometric shapes that expand base set to include all mathematical shapes.
+ - Additional geometric shapes that expand base set.

-Adopt the SI unit metric prefixes as they are, but adjust for the [[Sunwai]] syllable and pronunciation rules.
+Adopt the SI unit metric prefixes as they are, but adjust for the [Sunwai](../Sunwai.md) syllable and pronunciation rules.

 | tesi     | 10<sup>-1</sup>  | teka     | 10<sup>1</sup>  |
 | -------- | ---------------- | -------- | --------------- |